goadesign/goa/README.md

 ```
 codegen -d app/design
 ```
-This creates a `autogen` folder containing three files:
+This creates two artefacts:
+* A
+* The `app` directory which contains the underpinning code that glues the low level HTTP router with your app.
+The content of this directory `autogen` folder containing three files:
 * `resources.go` contains the bottle resource data structure definition.
 * `contexts.go` contains the context data structure definitions.
 Contexts play a similar role to Martini's `martini.Context`, goji's `web.C` or echo's `echo.Context` to take a few arbitrary